Pet-Friendly Spring Holidays

 Festivities can sometimes feel overwhelming, even for the most social pets.
 It helps to provide them with a quiet space they can retreat to if they become overwhelmed.
 Playing with pets or giving them exercise before festivities begin also helps reduce anxiety.

-If you're attending events away from your pet, be sure to spend some extra time with them before you leave, and that they'll be safe while you're gone.
+If you're attending events away from your pet, be sure to spend some extra time with them before you leave and that they'll be safe while you're gone.

-Pets Given as Gifts Deserve Appropriate and Forever Homes
+Animals Given as Gifts Deserve Appropriate and Forever Homes

 Keep Pets Safe From Hazardous Plants, Basket Fillers and Toys

 If receiving plants or flowers as gifts, please prevent pet exposure to those that are toxic.* Animals may also have allergic reactions to plants, just as people do.
 Noisy or open-mouth breathing while at rest, sneezing, wheezing, redness of the skin or ears, constant head shaking, itching and licking, or other unusual behaviors could be signs of an allergic reaction to plants or flowers.